The cold hard ugly truth about spirituality – 8 truths

 This shift will keep happening to you in one way or another on the spiritual journey.

-Many of us are in group paradigm shifts so at least we are able to hold each other up.
+Many of us are in group paradigm shifts and pull together into new social groups.
+Then we can hold each other up on the path.

 Some examples of current group paradigm shifts are